-My journey took me after 5 years in the South to Barcelona where I gave classes in one fabulous centre right in the heart of Gracia Yoga con Gracia for 5 years and also other centres.
+In 2005 I moved to Southern Spain and run a little yoga studio and retreat place.
+My journey took me also to Barcelona where I gave classes in one fabulous centre right in the heart of Gracia Yoga con Gracia for 5 years and also other centres.
 I started to collaborates with SpanishSteps Wellness and teaching on their awesome premises in the mountains of Asturias and to teach yoga on the Canino de Santiago and the spent one-month teaching in Ibiza before moving back to the UK.

 I really wish to thank all my present, future and past teachers, Petra and Becky for having been my first teachers and friends in London, John Scott for having inspired me, especially in the first workshop, to take yoga more serious, Godfrey for going deeper, Karin for pushing me to action, Arun in Bangalore for having relaxed and restored me and the children of Samarthanam for having given me so much love and feeling yoga!!

 In 2011 I set exams to be recognized by AEPY (equivalent to the British Wheel of Yoga) as a Yoga Teacher.